ai-med/ComBatHarmonization/ComBat++/README.md

 # ComBat++ harmonization in R

-## Multi-Site Harmonization

-ComBat++ estimates scanner-specific location and scale parameters, for each feature separately, and pools information across features using empirical Bayes to improve the estimation of those parameters for small sample size studies.
+ComBat++ is an extension of ComBat by also modeling non-biological covariates, which we would like to remove from the data.
+As in Combat, it estimates site-specific location and scale parameters, and accounts for biological covariates.
+ComBat pools information across features using empirical Bayes to improve the estimation of those parameters for small sample size studies.

 ### ComBat++